 The toy appears to be the same as one I have in my collection from an unknown source,

 pictured at the bottom of this page.

-Third Man Records is a record label owned by Jack White of The White Stripes.
+Third Man Records is a record label owned by musician Jack White of The White Stripes.
 He opened a retail store in Detroit on Black Friday (November 27) 2015.
-Among the novelty machines in the store – which also serves as a museum and will include a record manufacturing plant – is a Mold-A-Rama machine.
+Among the novelty machines in the store – which also serves as a museum and includes a record manufacturing plant – is a Mold-A-Rama machine.
 It takes 3 dollar tokens (sold at the sales counter) and produces a very large truck representing the record label’s mobile record store.